alexanderthclark/FreeRide/docs/tutorials/prisoners_dilemma.rst

 - **Cooperate** (remain silent)
 - **Defect** (betray the other)

-The payoffs depend on what both players choose:
+The payoffs represent utility (higher numbers are better):

-- If both cooperate: Both get 3 years in prison
+- If both cooperate: Both get utility of 3 (mutual cooperation reward)
-- If both defect: Both get 1 year in prison
+- If both defect: Both get utility of 1 (mutual punishment)
-- If one cooperates and one defects: The cooperator gets 0 years, the defector gets 5 years
+- If one cooperates and one defects: The cooperator gets 0 (sucker's payoff), the defector gets 5 (temptation payoff)

 Modeling with FreeRide
 ----------------------